Semiconcave functions in Alexandrov's geometry: Please deform an Alexandrov's space.

 \section{Please deform an Alexandrov's space.}

 In this section we discuss a number of related open problems.
-They seem to be very hard, but I think it is worth to write them down just to indicate the border between known and unknown things.
+They seem to be very hard, but I think it is worth to write them down in order to indicate the border between known and unknown things.

 The main problem in Alexandrov's geometry is to find a way to vary Alexandrov's space, or simply to find a nearby Alexandrov's space to a given Alexandrov's space.
 Lack of such variation procedure makes it impossible to use Alexandrov's geometry in the way it was designed to be used: